timkelty/craftcms-classmate/README.md

 Classmate was created specifically for single element components (e.g. button, link, heading), where extracting to a template partial may be cumbersome and you still want to avoid `@apply`.

+### How is this better than @apply?
+Aren't we just moving problem elsewhere?

+Yes and no. It is true that the practice of extracting components with `@apply` is similar to defining classes in classmate JSON file.
+However, Classmate abstracts the definition on the backend (PHP), while `@apply` abstracts it as part of the front-end build.
+Advantages to this are:

+- No additional CSS bloat from component classes
+- No added compile time from `@apply`
+- Your resulting HTML remains all-utility.
+Onboarding a new developer to project, especially if they're already familiar with Tailwind or whatever framework, is much easier if they don't have to decipher a set of component classes.
+- Errors are more easily caught.
+  - With an extracted component, misuse can happen easily and go unnoticed, e.g. a typo in your class attribute.
+With Classmate, when a class definition is missing, it is readily apparent to the developer.

 ### Before Classmate:

 `template.twig`